gokulmInfy/m2x-launchpad-energia/README.md

 Using the M2XStreamClient library
 =========================

-The M2X Arduino library can be used with both Wifi connection and Ethernet connection.
+The M2X LaunchPad library can be used with both Wifi connection and Ethernet connection.
 For a Wifi connection, use the following code:

 ```
 WiFiClient client;